igor-ka/ngcourse-next/handout/12-rxjs.md

   );
 ```

 Running the above example without the `try...catch` and throwing an error will produce an uncaught error.
-Adding the try catch and handling the error by using the `onError` method allows us to emit the error via an observable and propogate it properly to the observer end.
+Adding the try catch and handling the error by using the `onError` method allows us to emit the error via an observable and propagate it properly to the observer end.

 ### Disposing Subscriptions

-One of the great features of observables is that it is possible to cancel them.
-To understand how to dispose of an observable sequence let's have a look at the API documentation on `Rx.Observable.create` [a here](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/create.md).
-Specifically, the part describing it's only argument:
+In some cases we might want to unsubscribe early from our observable.
+To achieve that we need to dispose of our subscription.
+Luckily, our call to `subscribe` on our observable actually returns an instance of a `Disposable`.
+This allows us to call `dispose` on our subscription should we decide to stop listening.

->Implementation of the resulting observable sequence's subscribe method, optionally returning a function that will be wrapped in a disposable object
+When we call `dispose` method on our subscription, our observer will stop listening to observable for data.
+In addition, we can return a function within our observable's implementation (i.e. `create` method above) that will be invoked when we call the `dispose` method on our subscription.
+This is useful for any kind of clean-up that might be required.

-So we can return a function within our observable implementation that will be invoked when we call the `dispose` method on our subscription.
 Let's modify our example and see how it works out.

 ```javascript
   let source = Rx.Observable.create(observer => {